 Information on the Master of Public Health Program can be found here.
 (Note: the application process is internal for fellows - you will not have to apply for SOPHAS).

 Fellows will receive financial support for tuition (full; via the Penn faculty tuition benefit and an education grant) and program materials for the graduate program, full travel costs, an annual PRE/CME allowance, and faculty benefits.

 Application materials include: 1.
-Application form (please email firstname.lastname@example.org for the form).
+Application form.
 2. CV.
 3. Personal Statement (no more than 2-pages, single-spaced, 12-point font).
-4. Official USMLE/COMLEX transcript sent directly to email@example.com.
-5. Three letters of recommendation (at least one from your residency director and one from an individual familiar with your work in GEM) sent directly to firstname.lastname@example.org .
+4. Official USMLE/COMLEX transcript sent directly to firstname.lastname@example.org.
+5. Three letters of recommendation (at least one from your residency director and one from an individual familiar with your work in GEM) sent directly to email@example.com .
 All five items must be received by the application deadline.

 Prospective fellows must be Emergency Medicine board-eligible or board-certified (ABEM, ABOEM) by the July 1 start date.

-Please submit all application materials to email@example.com.
+Please submit application materials here (and to firstname.lastname@example.org to ensure receipt as this is the first year this website is being used for applications).
 (Note: USMLE transcripts can be sent electronically at this time per the FSMB website: https://www.fsmb.org/transcripts/).
 Please follow the instructions on the NBOME website for COMLEX transcripts (https://www.nbome.org/resources/request-official-transcript/).

 Application Deadline : Sep 20, 2021

 Only completed applications received before the deadline (11:55PM EST) will be reviewed.